About Sing to Live®

 She incorporated Sing to Live® as a nonprofit and brought on board Dr. Wilbert Watkins, a renowned musical director and conductor whose twin sister is a breast cancer survivor.
 Together, they embarked on a mission to find singers -- both men and women -- who were breast cancer survivors or had relatives or friends with the disease.

-To further celebrate it's message of support, fellowship, and pride, Sing to Live® offers breast cancer survivors complimentary concert tickets and CDs of past performances.
+To further celebrate it's message of support, fellowship, and pride, Sing to Live® offers breast cancer survivors complimentary concert tickets.
 And, to fully realize Pollack-Harris' dream, the chorus continues to grow and welcome singers, both men and women, who are in tune with its inspirational mission.